 For another account to send events to your account, that external account must have a CloudWatch Events rule with your account's default event bus as a target.

-To enable multiple AWS accounts to put events to your default event bus, run PutPermission
+To enable multiple AWS accounts to put events to your default event bus, run PutPermission once for

 each of these accounts.